Particular/docs.particular.net/samples/pipeline/stream-properties/sample.md

 ---

-This sample leverages the pipeline to provide a pure stream-based approach for sending large amounts of data.
+This sample leverages the [message handling pipeline](/nservicebus/pipeline/) to provide a pure stream-based approach for sending large amounts of data.
 It is similar to the file share [DataBus](/nservicebus/messaging/databus/file-share.md) in that it assumes a common network file share accessible by endpoints and uses headers to correlate between a message and its connected files on disk.

 The main difference is that with streams, the data doesn't need to be loaded into memory all at once which results in a more efficient and scalable solution.